 This is the total opposite of what you need in order for your business to succeed.

-Make no mistake, it takes courage to build your own version of how a service provider in your niche should operate.
+Make no mistake, it takes guts to build your own version of how a service provider in your niche should operate.
 It’s hard to zig when your competitors zag.
-It’s so much easier to hunker down and play follow the follower.
-That’s why there are so many average providers out there.
+It’s so much easier to play follow the follower.
+That’s why only the top few percent in any industry truly stand out.